 Beginning on Day 4, volunteers will be followed daily to evaluate for symptoms and viremia.
 Optimization studies for DHIM-1 revealed that 0/6 volunteers developed viremia before Day 6 (however Day 5 was not tested) and symptoms were minor.
-More recent results documented 2 of 10 volunteers developed viremia on Day 4 with mild symptoms.

-- A symptom-driven physical examination will be performed, vital signs will be obtained, and the volunteer's temperature will be measured - Concomitant medication will be reviewed - The injection site will be evaluated through Day 7 - Solicited and unsolicited AEs and SAEs will be assessed - Memory cards will be reviewed - Blood will be drawn for RT-qPCR - Blood will be drawn for research labs on Days 4, (sera within 24 hours of the time of viremia (D+24h) and within 24 hours of the cessation of viremia), Days, 6, 8, 10 12, and 14. - Blood will be drawn for safety labs on Days 4, 6, 8, 10, 12, 14, and 16. - For volunteers who become viremic, daily RT-PCR and every other day safety labs will be done until he/she is aviremic for two successive days.
+- A symptom-driven physical examination will be performed, vital signs will be obtained, and the volunteer's temperature will be measured.
+Note: If local pandemic conditions continue, a repeat upper respiratory (e.g. NP or nasal swab) for SARS-CoV-2 detection via PCR will be performed on the day of the first temperature (defined as $\geq 100.4^{\circ}\text{F}$ ). - Concomitant medication will be reviewed - The injection site will be evaluated through Day 7 - Solicited and unsolicited AEs and SAEs will be assessed

+- Memory cards will be reviewed - Blood will be drawn for RT-qPCR - Blood will be drawn for research labs on D(ays) 4, 8, 10, 14, and 16 - Blood will be drawn for safety labs on D 4, 6, 8, 10, 12, 14, and 16